Automobile Insurance FAQs

 - If I rent a car while traveling on university business, what insurance options should I take?

 Licensed or unlicensed?
 Licensed Vehicles include all vehicles that are licensed for city streets and highway driving that are owned, rented or leased by the University for official business purposes.
 An unlicensed vehicle is not designed for highway use and generally used on university grounds.
-Examples of these vehicles are golf carts, "Gators," also known as all-terrain vehicles, etc. used for landscaping or maintenance.
+Examples of these vehicles are golf carts, tractors, four wheelers, "Gators," also known as all-terrain vehicles, etc. used for landscaping or maintenance.

 Licensed vehicles are covered by the university's self-funded Auto Liability program.
 The liability program covers, less the deductible, costs for bodily injury or physical damage caused to someone else's vehicle or property.
 This does not include costs to repair physical damage to your vehicle.
+If a trailer is attached and or being pulled by a vehicle any liability damage follows the vehicle.
+General Liability coverage would apply to damage caused by an unattached trailer.

 Do not delay scheduling licensed vehicles; be sure to send the information to your coordinator as quickly as possible to make sure you're covered!
 Buckle up and drive safely!